Skip to main content

 Compatibility

-Which ESLint and Node.js versions Interlace supports — and the policy that decides what stays in the matrix.
+Which lint engines, ESLint majors, and Node.js versions Interlace supports — and the policy that decides what stays in the matrix.

 What you can install Interlace on